pontig/ing-sw-2023-pontiggia-pasini-reffo-perriello/README.md

 **1. Java**

-To run the game you need a runtime environment for applications written in the Java language
+To run the game you need a runtime environment for applications written in the Java language:

 - [_Install Java Runtime Environment (JRE)_](https://www.java.com/it/download/manual.jsp) - Choose the right version for your Operating System